kaihuchen/articles/LMMissues/index.md

 Notably GPT-4V now correctly classifies the animal as a cougar.
 It is likely influenced by the removal of the wooden deck which is visible in Test #3.

-## Test #5: Two Chatbots Debating on Classification
+## Test #5: Two Chatbots Debating on Image Classification

-Previously we have performed a series of experiments where two chatbots are used to debate with each other using the Three-round Constructive Critique process.
+Previously we have performed a series of experiments where two chatbots are used to debate with each other using the Three-round Constructive Critique process (see [HERE](https://github.com/kaihuchen/articles/blob/main/README.md#ensemble) about Ensemble GenAI).

-Here we conduct the debate based on Test #2, where Claude-3 was correct but GPT-4V was wrong, and **we are hoping that Claude-3 can convince GPT-4V that the animal is in fact a cougar**.
+Here we conduct such a debate based on Test #2, where Claude-3 was correct but GPT-4V was wrong, and **we are hoping that Claude-3 can convince GPT-4V that the animal is in fact a cougar**.

-where the full image is used (same as in Test #2):
+The full image is used for this test (same as in Test #2):

 <img src="../assets/images/cougar.png" alt="image" style="width:75%">

-and the same prompt as in Test #2 which directs the model to ignore context:
+The same prompt as in Test #2 is used:

   > *Identify the large brown animal in the image.
 Ignore all contextual information and judge strictly by the features of the animal.
 List the top-5 possible candidates in descending likelihood.*

-Unfortunately the result is that GPT-4V actually convinced Claude-3 to change classification to that of a dog, which is incorrect.
+Here are the results from the three-round debate between the two chatbots:

-- Round 1 Response (same as in Test #2)
+- Round 1 Responses (same as in Test #2)

-- Round 2 Response
+- Round 2 Responses

 <details markdown=1>
-<summary style="margin-left:41px;margin-bottom:11px"> Round 2 Opinions (click to open/close)
+<summary style="margin-left:41px;margin-bottom:11px">Critique of Opponent’s Opinion (click to open/close)
 </summary>

     Participant: #1:openai_gpt-4-vision-preview